 Brand Names: Acular, Acular LS, Acular PF, Acuvail

-Ketorolac is in a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
-Ketorolac works by reducing hormones that cause inflammation and pain in the body.
+Ketorolac is a nonsteroidal anti-inflammatory drug (NSAID) that works by reducing hormones that cause inflammation and pain in the body.

 Ketorolac ophthalmic (for the eye) is used to relieve eye itching caused by seasonal allergies.

 Ketorolac ophthalmic is also used to reduce swelling, pain, and burning or stinging after cataract surgery or corneal refractive surgery.

 Ketorolac ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ketorolac ophthalmic?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.